-South Carolina Roads - I-585/US 176
+South Carolina Roads - I-585/US 176/SC 9

 As I said on my US 176-alone page (I-585 and US 176 are multiplexed for 585's entire length), linked at bottom, this is not actually I-585 yet.
 I-585 is signed without "TO" banners for quite a distance before it becomes a freeway and thus the Interstate itself.
 At least some of that length is technically I-585 Business.
 This photo is courtesy Lou Corsaro, as was the entire (NB) page before I got to Spartanburg.

 Onto US 176 alone and US 176/SC 9

 Exit 25 to US 221

-Back to SC Roads
+Back to South Carolina Roads

 Back to Roads